Last Updated on

 Note: The minimum age is 10 to start PADI scuba certification, but it’s up to the parent to determine whether your child is water-safe and mature enough.

 Hotel Kia Ora

 As you can imagine, a place as secluded as Rangiroa doesn’t have all that many hotels.
-Hotel Kia Ora is the only four-star property on the island.
+Hotel Kia Ora is the only four-star property on the island and it’s the top-rated for families.
 It’s a sprawling collection of private pool villas, family suites, beachfront bungalows, and iconic overwater bungalows set under coconut groves on the northern part of Rangiroa.

 Tahiti is the home of overwater bungalows, which were first built in Tahiti in 1967 and modeled after local fishing huts.
 Most rooms sleep 3 adults, but there are a handful of larger beach bungalows which can sleep 4.
 The family suites feature two bedrooms and two bathrooms and sleep 5.

 Kia Ora has a spa, infinity pools, an activity center, and an overwater bar.
 Its own Restaurant Te Rairoa serves up a delightful blend of Tahitian and French cuisine.
 The restaurant offers a BBQ buffet twice weekly accompanied by a Polynesian Dance troupe.

 We’re an affiliate of Booking.com which means that when you book through the Trekaroo link above, you get the same awesome deals, and also help to keep Trekaroo free!

 Has swimming with sharks ever been on your bucket list?
 Not mine.
 I’ve never been particularly scared of them, but it got added to my list of epic “done that”s.
 We met up with Oviri Excursions at the hotel dock and headed out to the Blue Lagoon, a pristine natural pool at the edge of the reef surrounding by motus (tiny islands).